An Introduction to Tasmania’s Overland Track

 Combine a dramatic landscape with a vast wilderness and intriguing history and you get one of the world’s great walks – the Overland Track.
-Warwick Sprawson introduces Australia’s most famous hike.
+Here's an introduction to Australia’s most famous hike.

 What do you picture when you think of Australia?
 Sunshine, beaches and a whopping big red rock?
 Well there’s a lesser-known Australia, one of glacier-carved valleys, vast moorlands, mossy rainforests, rugged peaks and thundering waterfalls – all teeming with plants and animals found nowhere else on earth.
 This is Tasmania, the wild island state that’s home to the Overland Track.

 Hiking the Overland Track